-Due to the awesome mechanical, chemical, and electronic properties of structural elements such as nanoscale beams and plates in micro/nano electro-mechanical systems (MEMS/NEMS), a motivation occurred in analysis of micro/nano structures where the size effects are prominent.
+Moreover, considerable progression in the utilization of structural elements such as beams and plates with micro or nanolength scale in micro/nano electro-mechanical systems (MEMS/NEMS), due to their outstanding mechanical, chemical, and electronic properties, led to a sudden momentum in modeling of micro and nano scale structures.
 In these applications, size effects become prominent.
-Since the invention of carbon nanotubes (CNTs) by Ijjima (1999), nanoscale engineering materials have exposed to considerable attention in modern science and technology.
+Since the invention of carbon nanotubes (CNTs) by Iijima (1999), nanoscale engineering materials have exposed to considerable attention in modern science and technology.
 These structures possess extraordinary mechanical, thermal, electrical and chemical performances that are superior to the conventional structural materials.
 Therefore nanostructures attract great interest by researchers based on molecular dynamics and continuum mechanics.
 The problem in using the classical theory is that the classical continuum mechanics theory does not take into account the size effects in micro/nano scale structures.
 The classical continuum mechanics over predicts the responses of micro/nano structures.
-An alternative approach to capture the size effects is using molecular dynamic simulations (MD) which is an accurate implement for analyzing of nano-structural components.
+Another way to capture the size effects is to rely on molecular dynamic simulations (MD) which is considered as a powerful and accurate implement to study of structural components at nanoscale.
 But even the molecular dynamic simulation at nano scale is computationally exorbitant for modeling the nanostructures with large numbers of atoms.
 So a conventional form of continuum mechanics that can capture the small scale effect is required.
 Eringen's nonlocal elasticity theory (Eringen 1983) is the most commonly used continuum mechanics theory that includes small scale effects with good accuracy to model micro/nano scale devices and systems.
 The nonlocal elasticity theory assumes that the stress state at a reference point is a function of the strain at all neighbor points of the body.
 Hence, this theory could take into consideration the effects of small scales.
-Lots of studies have been performed to investigate the size-dependent response of structural systems based on Eringen's nonlocal elasticity theory (Ebrahimi and Salari 2015a, b, 2016, Ebrahimi et al. 2015a, 2016c, Ebrahimi and Nasirzadeh 2015, Ebrahimi and Barati 2016a, b, c, d, e, f, Ebrahimi and Hosseini 2016a, b, c).
+Lots of studies have been performed to investigate the size-dependent response of structural systems based on Eringen's nonlocal elasticity theory (Ebrahimi and Salari 2015a, b, 2016, Ebrahimi et al. 2015a, 2016c, Ebrahimi and Nasirzadeh 2015, Ebrahimi and Barati 2016 a, b, c, d, e, f, Ebrahimi and Hosseini 2016 a, b, c).